david-cattermole/mayaMatchMoveSolver/docs/source/tools_cameratools.rst

 This tool has a number of limitations and known issues, and a future version of mmSolver may fix or reduce these issues.

-- No GUI has been created for the tool.

-- There are no line visualizations to show the individual lines.

 - The camera does not yet update automatically while dragging the 2D points.

-- Only undistorted images should be used.

-  Straight-lines are assumed to be straight - no lens distortion is taken into account.

 - Only 2 vanishing points can be used.